David R. Kaeli

 David R. Kaeli is an American computer scientist and Northeastern University College of Engineering Distinguished Professor in Electrical and Computer Engineering.
-He has been cited over 18,000 times.
+He has been cited over 13,000 times.
 His research involves the design and performance of high-performance computer systems and software.

 Early life

 Kaeli received a B.S. in electrical engineering from Rutgers University, an M.S. in Computer Engineering from Syracuse University, and a Ph.D. in electrical engineering at Rutgers University.
 He worked for 12 years at IBM before moving to academia.
-His is presently a College of Engineering Distinguished Professor in the Department of Electrical and Computer Engineering at Northeastern University.
+He is presently a College of Engineering Distinguished Professor in the Department of Electrical and Computer Engineering at Northeastern University.
 He is also an honorary professor at City University of London.

-Kaeli presently serves as the Editor-in-Chief for ACM Transactions on Architecture and Code Optimization.
-He has served two terms as the Chair of the IEEE Technical Committee on Computer Architecture (TCCA).
+Kaeli served two terms as the Editor-in-Chief for ACM Transactions on Architecture and Code Optimization.
+He has also served two terms as the Chair of the IEEE Technical Committee on Computer Architecture (TCCA).
 He is a Fellow of the ACM and the IEEE.